Novo Nordisk is organised under Danish law as a public limited liability company.

 The Board may issue new shares or buy back shares in accordance with authorisations granted by the general meeting and recorded in the meeting minutes.

-In March 2013, the Annual General Meeting of the company approved a reduction of the company's B share capital from DKK 452,512,800 to DKK 442,512,800 by cancellation of 10,000,000 B shares of DKK 1 each from the company's own holdings of B shares at a nominal value of DKK 10,000,000, equal to 1.8% of the total share capital.
+In March 2013, the Annual General Meeting of the company approved a reduction of the company's B share capital from DKK 452,512,800 to DKK 442,512,800 by cancellation of 10,000,000 B shares of DKK 1 (the denomination of the company's shares before 2 January 2014) each from the company's own holdings of B shares at a nominal value of DKK 10,000,000, equal to 1.8% of the total share capital.
 The reduction of the company's B share capital was implemented on 22 April 2013 after expiry of the statutory notice period to the creditors.

 Listings and transferability